BBC WORLDWIDE SHOWCASE 2017

 Showcasing the very best of BBC talent and creativity, the exclusive evening events deliver world class, never seen before entertainment to an audience of the world’s top TV executives and producers.
 Led by the BBC Worldwide team, Hawthorn’s Group Creative Director Peter Harding helped to create a stunning production design for the events, delivering a unique and immersive audience experience.

-Briefed to celebrate all that is bold, British and creative, Night 1's brief was to bring shows including Doctor Who, Sherlock, Call the Midwife and Planet Earth II brought to life with awe-inspiring entertainment.
+Briefed to celebrate all that is bold, British and creative, Night 1's brief was to bring shows including Doctor Who, Sherlock, Call the Midwife and Planet Earth II to life with awe-inspiring entertainment.
 Taking reference from the new BBC Worldwide logo, the evening was themed around the idea of ‘The Spark’, representing the development of an idea and the ignition of a thought.
 To bring this to life, Hawthorn worked with creative experience experts Black Skull Creative to produce an impactful, theatrical design for the evening, different to anything previously seen at Showcase.

 Night 2's brief saw a melding of experience and elegant fine dining.
 Welcoming 700 dinner guests and launching the much-anticipated upcoming series Blue Planet II, the evening aimed to give clients the opportunity to relax and network in a show-stopping environment.